The Origami flip graph of the $2\times n$ Miura-ori: Introduction

 \section{Introduction}

 The \textit{Miura-ori} or \textit{Miura fold} \cite{originalMiura} is an origami crease pattern with numerous engineering and architecture applications due in part to its ability to fold into a flat, compact shape in one continuous motion.
 For example, NASA has explored using origami crease patterns inspired by the Miura-ori to compactly fold solar arrays and then unfold them after being deployed in space \cite{Starshade}.
 The primary objective of this paper is to investigate the properties and structure of the Miura-ori \textit{origami flip graph}, a graph that encodes the relationship between valid folded configurations of the Miura-ori crease pattern (defined in Section~\ref{sec:bg}).
 Origami flip graphs were first introduced in \cite{tomTessellations}, and expanded in \cite{natashaOFG} with respect to single-vertex crease patterns.
 As we will see, the origami flip graph describes how folded configurations are connected via \textit{face flips}, an operation that has been used to study applications of the Miura-ori in metamaterials \cite{Silverberg1} and statistical mechanics \cite{Assis}.
+Face flips are useful because they describe a local alteration of the crease pattern's configuration that can affect physical properties of the origami.
+For example, in \cite{Silverberg1} face flips are shown to be a simple way to mechanically tune the Miura-ori's resistance force under compression.
+Knowing more about the origami flip graph's structure, such as its connectivity and diameter, would give engineers a bound on the number of face flips needed to reprogram a Miura-ori's compression stiffness from one setting to any other.
 Although there has been significant study of the Miura-ori, there is very little literature on its origami flip graph.
 Currently, the only published result is that the origami flip graph of the Miura-ori is connected \cite{tomTessellations}.
 Thus, this paper represents the first deeper investigation into this area.